rdavidreid/missileDefense/README.md

 - [X] Missiles destroy a city on collision
 - [X] Player can fire missiles at hostile missiles to destroy them
 - [X] Multiple waves of missiles, more missiles as game progresses
-- [ ] Player looses game if all bases are lost
+- [X] Player looses game if all bases are lost
+- [X] Missiles only fire at live cities
 - [ ] leaderboards

 Future Features (in order of importance)